al3xisrobles/user-space-packet-filter/README.md

 ## Introduction

-In high-frequency trading (HFT), **nanoseconds matter**.
-Every microsecond of delay between **receiving market data** and **placing an order** can determine profitability.
-As a result, **packet filtering efficiency is critical**—traders must process high-velocity financial data feeds in **real-time**, without waiting for the operating system’s traditional networking stack to handle incoming packets.
+In HFT, nanoseconds matter.
+Every microsecond of delay between receiving market data and placing an order can determine profitability.
+As a result, packet filtering efficiency is critical—traders must process high-velocity financial data feeds in real-time, without waiting for the operating system’s traditional networking stack to handle incoming packets.

-This project will implement a **high-performance user-space packet filter**, which skips the overhead of **system calls, kernel context switches, and buffer copies**.
-The standard **Berkeley Packet Filter (BPF)** and its successor, **eBPF/XDP**, provide efficient in-kernel packet filtering, but even these approaches suffer from context switch penalties.
-Instead, user-space solutions such as **AF_PACKET (mmap-based packet capture), PF_RING, io_uring, and DPDK** provide direct access to network interfaces, enabling microsecond-scale packet processing.
+This project will implement a high-performance user-space packet filter, which skips the overhead of system calls, kernel context switches, and buffer copies.
+The standard Berkeley Packet Filter (BPF) and its successor, eBPF/XDP, provide efficient in-kernel packet filtering, but even these approaches suffer from context switch penalties.
+Instead, user-space solutions such as AF_PACKET (mmap-based packet capture), PF_RING, io_uring, and DPDK provide direct access to network interfaces, enabling microsecond-scale packet processing.

 The core idea behind this implementation is to:
 1. **Capture packets directly in user space** using a kernel-bypass approach.